 I always allow the rice to just sit in the steam for 10 or so minutes once cooked to finish cooking any uncooked grains of rice around the pot.
 Once the rice is cooked, it needs to be seasoned with rice seasoning while still hot.
 Make sure to gradually season the rice in a hangiri or large plastic or glass container and use a rice paddle to gently fan and slice through the rice to mix the seasoning without damaging any grains of rice.

-WHat Is Sushi Rice Seasoning?
+WHat Is Sushi Rice Seasoning?▼

 Sushi rice seasoning is the key to achieving the perfect rice for sushi.
 While the rice themselves have lots of flavour, it’s the rice seasoning that helps finish preparing the right flavour in the rice.
 Usually it is made with a combination of rice vinegar, sugar and salt and varying volumes of these ingredients affect the finish flavour.
 There are also pre-seasoned rice vinegar you can purchase these days, though I find these varieties lacking in flavour.

 Scroll to the bottom of this post or press the “Jump to Recipe” button for the FULL PRINTABLE RECIPE CARD, which has all ingredients and their quantities, plus you can save the recipe for later.
-You can also use the recipe card to scale the recipe based on how much rice you’re looking to make so that you’ve got the correct water for the amount of dry rice, plus the correct amount of rice seasoning for the best flavour!
+You can also use the recipe card to scale the recipe based on how much rice you’re looking to make so that you’ve got the correct water for the amount of dry rice, plus the correct amount of rice seasoning for the best flavor!

 Rice: My choice was calrose rice, but if you don’t have that, a short-grain white rice will work.
 You want to look for rice that will be “sticky” as a result of the starch content!